Te-Stack/A-Currency-Converter-App/README.md

-# This is a Simple Currency App made with Html,css and Javascript
+## This is a Currency Conveter App that convert between different currencies.